leod/hncynic/README.md

 Once the model is trained, we can then sample comments from the learned distribution.

 ## Examples
-Here's a few examples generated from the current front-page titles:
+Here's a few examples generated from the recent front-page titles:
 - **Ask HN: Is it practical to create a software-controlled model rocket?**

   1. > I think this is a great idea.
 However if your project is going to have a lot of bugs and issues (or a lot of other problems), your solution will probably be to use a custom version of your system (that would be a bit of a nightmare).